amelia2802/Math-O-logy/README.md

 # Learn-Math-with-Fun
-By this website you can learn math with fun.
+By this website you can learn math with fun!!